waymo-research/waymo-open-dataset/README.md

 * Helper functions in TensorFlow to help with building models

 Please refer to the [Quick Start](docs/quick_start.md).

-## License
-This code repository (excluding third_party) is licensed under the Apache License, Version 2.0.
-Code appearing in third_party is licensed under terms appearing therein.

-The Waymo Open Dataset itself is licensed under separate terms.
-Please visit [https://waymo.com/open/terms/](https://waymo.com/open/terms/) for details.
-Code located at third_party/camera is licensed under a BSD 3-clause copyright license + an additional limited patent license applicable only when the code is used to process data from the Waymo Open Dataset as authorized by and in compliance with the Waymo Dataset License Agreement for Non-Commercial Use.
-See third_party/camera for details.

 ## Citation
 ### for Perception dataset